“A black guy and a white guy walk into a bar. They play some music. They talk about race. They made a podcast. It’s no joke. But it is often funny.”

 Corey: Martin Luther King Jr. had a speech about 2 Americas, and Obama made a speech about it in a hopeful way.
 The idea was already there, and it seemed to apply.
 It needed to be thought-provoking and make a statement that things are divided.
 I have learned if you are black you have to learn two systems; I didn’t realize that until we started doing this podcast.
 Black people have to learn two Americas, and white people generally only have to learn one America.

 Jesse: For me America is essentially two countries.
 It has been racially divided from the inception.
 White America is the America that’s held up to the world.
 That’s not the America black people have lived in.
 Even though I live in this neighborhood, I still go back to the other America once a week.
-Here yards are all kept and the streets are repaved, but most of the roads on the other side houses are dilapidated.
+Here yards are all kept and the streets are repaved, but most of the roads on the other side are not and houses are dilapidated.
 That’s part of why I am drawn to sci fi and Star Trek; they have figured out a way where everyone can live the same life.
-We all want share in the reward of society, and America that has not become true yet.
+We all want share in the reward of society, and in America that has not become true yet.